linux-kdevops/kdevops-history/docs/kernel-ci/recommendations-kernel-ci-architeture.md

 Your host requirements can evolve to support just one filesystem and one kernel release, to supporting different filesystems and different kernel releases.
-Let us at least strive to support testing btrfs, xfs and ext4 on at least few kernel releases.
+Let us at least strive to support testing BTRFS, XFS and ext4 on at least few kernel releases.
 Maybe a few stable releases and linux-next.
 Maybe you want to be able to generate tests based on a new development branch released which is not yet merged.
 An assumption here is of course, that